uditjain-cyber/AlgorithmsDaily/README.md

   Anyone from SVCE who is passionate about Open Source and can contribute quality solutions to the aforementioned questions in any programming language.

    #### When should I submit the pull request?
   You can submit pull request(s) anytime from October 1, 2019 to October 31, 2019.
-If your pull requests meet a threshold quality, they will be merged, as they shall be marked as spam.
+If your pull requests meet a threshold quality, they will be merged, else shall be marked as spam.

   #### What language should I use to code?
   All programming languages are more than just welcomed here.

-  #### I'm new to Git and GitHub.
+  #### I have never used to Git or GitHub.
 What should I do?
   No worries!
-Check out this [course](https://www.udacity.com/course/version-control-with-git--ud123) on Udacity to learn about Git and GitHub.
+It's never too late to start learning.
+Check out this excellent [course](https://www.udacity.com/course/version-control-with-git--ud123) on Udacity to learn about Git and GitHub.

   #### How should I submit solutions?
   We have maintained a folder for each problem.
 Make sure your file format is as follows:-